thiagoalmuina/AD-Homelab-Portfolio/README.md

 ## Connect

-LinkedIn: [add your LinkedIn URL here] · Resume: [add a link or "available on request"]
+LinkedIn: www.linkedin.com/in/thiago-almuina  Resume: [add a link or "available on request"]

 ---